jrichterpowell/personal/content/about/_index.md

         other_info: 'Completed 9 courses at the graduate level, including core grad math curriculum'
 ---

 Hi, I'm Jack Richter-Powell.
-I've just finished my undergraduate at McGill in Mathematics and Computer Science.
-I'll be starting a PhD next fall, but I'm not sure where yet.
+I'm currently interning as a research scientist under the supervision of [David Duvenaud](https://www.cs.toronto.edu/~duvenaud/) at the [Vector Institute](vectorinsitute.ai).

-Currently,  my research involves applying differentiable programming to problems from Differential Geometry and Optimal Transport.
-Some baby steps in this direction were detailed in our recent paper "Input Convex Gradient Networks", but this is just one of many avenues I hope to explore within this paradigm.
-We are working on a follow up paper that will hopefully go deeper in this direction.
+My research involves applying differentiable programming to problems from differential geometry and optimal transport.
+Much of this consists of exploiting constructions from exterior and tensor calculus for computational problems found in machine learning.

-Concurrently, I am also collaborating with [Rustum Choksi](https://www.math.mcgill.ca/rchoksi/) and [Carola Bibiane-Schönlieb](https://www.damtp.cam.ac.uk/user/cbs31/Home.html) on expanding the [Maximum Entropy on the Mean Method for Image Deblurring / Denoising](https://arxiv.org/abs/2002.10434).
-We have developed a new method that allows us to incorporate high level features from a dataset into a prior distribution -- which we refer to as a learned prior.
-We will be detailing this in a upcoming JMLR submission in early 2022.
+An example of this can be seen in our recently accepted NeurIPS 2022 paper, [Neural Conservation Laws](https://arxiv.org/abs/2210.01741) (along with [Ricky Chen](https://www.cs.toronto.edu/~rtqichen/) and [Yaron Lipman](https://www.wisdom.weizmann.ac.il/~ylipman/)).
+A brief synopsis: we exploited the classical identity d^2=0 to parameterize exact solutions of the continuity equation.
+This allows us to structurally enforce conservation of mass for applications like variable density fluid simulation and dynamical optimal transport.

-Additionally, I am also beginning to work with [Ricky Chen](https://www.cs.toronto.edu/~rtqichen/), [Jesse Bettencourt](https://www.jessebett.com/) and [David Duvenaud](https://www.cs.toronto.edu/~duvenaud/) on extending their work on Neural ODEs to a class of partial differential equations.
+In the past, I collaborated with [Rustum Choksi](https://www.math.mcgill.ca/rchoksi/) and [Carola Bibiane-Schönlieb](https://www.damtp.cam.ac.uk/user/cbs31/Home.html) on a data-driven the [Maximum Entropy on the Mean Method for Image Deblurring / Denoising](https://arxiv.org/abs/2002.10434).